June 2019

 A Copernican change

-If the existence of the conscious Ego and the psychic tunings it experiences are entirely attributed to a person's nervous system and brain, we wonder where this system originates from.
-Unless we want to take refuge in solipsism, declaring that the only reality is that of the mind (which deceives us about the real existence of the body and the world), we must recognize to the body and the brain their autonomous and complex reality, with respect to which the Ego no longer has a dominant central position.
+If the existence of the conscious Ego and the psyche's tunings it experiences are entirely attributed to a person's nervous system and brain, we wonder where this system originates from.
+Unless we want to take refuge in solipsism, declaring that the only reality is that of the mind (which deceives us about the real existence of our organism and the world), we must recognize to our body and brain their autonomous and complex reality, with respect to which the Ego no longer has a dominant central position.
 This role is now assumed by the evolutionary process that developed, over hundreds of millions years, the production system of human bodies and brains (and those of animals too).
 Beyond any form of religious faith, any person with sufficient intelligence will admit the reality of this process, which determines the production of the instruments to which the current scientific knowledge attributes both consciousness and the Ego's feeling of identity and personal existence.

 Even today, there are not many people who understand the importance of this change and the consequences deriving from it.
 Humans – in general – continue to act, to think, to behave, and in a word to function, in the conviction of having (and being) an autonomous personality.
-However, we must recognize that scientific knowledge is not able to explain why, at a certain point in the evolution and after a few billion years in which this process occurred in that dimension which we call natural, a consciousness was developed, capable of focusing on the experiences deriving from that remarkable phenomenon which is the human psyche, which shows some substantial differences with respect to the psychic dynamics present in nature.
+However, we must recognize that scientific knowledge is not able to explain why, at a certain point in the evolution and after a few billion years in which this process occurred in that dimension which we call natural, a consciousness was developed, capable of focusing on the experiences deriving from that remarkable phenomenon which is the human psyche, which shows some substantial differences with respect to the dynamics of the psyche present in nature.

 Personal destiny